The symptoms are:

 The pinion nut must not be tightened after this point has been achieved.

-Transferring the pinion nut movement and measuring it indicated the pinion nut had been moved a full 1/4 inch (12mm).
+Transferring the pinion nut movement and measuring it indicated the pinion nut had been moved a full 1/4 inch (6.35mm).

 Reassembly driveshaft making sure the original marks is aligned.

-Under test driving conditions the differential whine has been completely eliminated.
+Under test driving conditions the differential whine has been almost completely eliminated.

 This is a project where attention to detail is critical, however it's well within the ability of most DYI owners.

 Bernard Embden's Home Page